larseberhardt/photobooth/README.md

 # Installation

-• If you want the the script starts at boot, place the script in your rc.local "sudo python /home/pi/photobooth/photobooth.py &"
+* If you want that the script starts at boot, place "sudo python /home/pi/photobooth/photobooth.py &" in your rc.local
-• Edit the pictures in the path "img" and save them in the resolution of your monitor
+* Edit the pictures in the path "img" and save them in the resolution of your monitor
-• Be sure that you installed gphoto2 and fbi
+* Be sure that you installed gphoto2 and fbi
-• Check if all paths are correct
+* Check if all paths are correct
-• Have fun with you photobox on your next BBQ
+* Have fun with you photobox on your next BBQ